veena444/Selenium-TestScenario-Collection/README.md

-Collection of different automation scenarios in Selenium 4.x
+Collection of different automation scenarios using Selenium 4.x with Java.